mapbox/Fingertips/README.md

 Fingertips is a small library (one class) meant for presentations from iOS devices that shows all touches and gestures so that the audience can see them.

-This is only designed for the iPad 2 and iPhone 4S (or later), which feature [hardware video mirroring](http://www.apple.com/ipad/features/airplay/) support. **This library does not do the mirroring for you!**
+**This library does not do the mirroring or screen recording for you!**

-Just drop in our replacement `UIWindow` subclass and your app will automatically determine when an external screen is available.
+Just drop in our replacement `UIWindow` subclass and your app will automatically determine when you are in the screen recording or an external screen is available.
 It will show every touch on-screen with a nice partially-transparent graphic that automatically fades out when the touch ends.

 If you are using storyboards, the easiest way to integrate Fingertips is to override the `window` method of your application delegate like this: